-The problem with a growing startups or small business is scalability when they reach a path where they are neither small nor big, too big to use public cloud storage services and too small to afford enterprise storage solutions such as Amazon Web Services.
+The problem with growing startups or small businesses is scalability when they reach a path where they are neither small nor big, too big to use public cloud storage services and too small to afford enterprise storage solutions such as Amazon Web Services.
 Public cloud storage services start out cheap but could become prohibitively expensive as more data is stored.

 Depending on factors outside your control, performance can be unreliable, at the same time there is a high privacy and security risk involved with storing certain data on someone else’s ‘cloud’ computer unless you pay a premium for enterprise military grade encryption.

-This is where Prosumer comes into play, it hits the sweat spot between Consumer and Professional.
+This is where Prosumer comes into play, it hits the sweet spot between Consumer and Professional.
 Storage Operating System allows you to set up your own ‘Cloud’ on your network at your own cost.
 Because these OS uses a desktop computer as a storage system, it doesn’t make any sense for Home Users to run it for 24/7, if you’re into creating a central network storage system for your house, get a consumer NAS Storage from WD Red, D-Link, Asus or Seagate IronWolf.
 Without further ado, here are some free and open-source network-attached storage (NAS) OS software for small businesses.

 - Western Digital Network Attached Storage NAS [ My Cloud Series for Small Business ]